kingmoc/single-page-checkout-cjs-react/README.md

 )
 ```

-Now that we have gone a level deeper in our cart object (`line_items`) - within our `<CartItems />` component we can asceses data associated with each item.
+Now that we have gone a level deeper in our cart object (`line_items`) - within our `<CartItems />` component we can access data associated with each item.

 ![](src/img/item.JPG)